mathigon/textbooks/content/sequences/content.md

 {.todo} If the angle is 0, all seeds will grow in a single long row away from the center.
-If the angle is `1/2` of a full a rotation, the seeds will alternate between two separate "arms" that move away from the center.
+If the angle is `1/2` of a full a rotation, the seeds will alternate between two separate “arms” that move away from the center.

 {.todo} Something similar happens for any other simple fraction of a turn: seeds grow in spiral arms that leave a lot of space between them (the number of arms